RedHatInsights/compliance-frontend/src/docs/how-to-use-tailorings.md

 ## Selection

-To set a selection for each tab a "preselected" object can be provided, where the key can be either an ID of a tailoring, or a OS minor version.
+To set a selection for each tab a "selected" object can be provided, where the key can be either an ID of a tailoring, or a OS minor version.

 ```
  <Tailorings